Knee (construction): Terminology

 A sharp bend in a piece of wood is also called "cranked".
-Commonly used in shipbuilding known as ship's knee for their advantage of reducing the encroachment into the usable space of the structure since there is no spandrel.
+Commonly used in shipbuilding known as ship's knees for their advantage of reducing the encroachment into the usable space of the structure since there is no spandrel.
 Also knee rafter increases the usable space in an attic by creating a kneewall-like space.

 A ship's knee has two parts called the arm (shorter) and a body (longer).
 The outside surfaces come to a corner, (typically 90 degrees in buildings) called the heel.
 The inside surface retains its natural shape and the curve is called the bosom.
 The thickness between the heel and bosom is the throat.
 The ends of the arm and body are the toes.

 The names of ship's knees are based on their position: